SOLAR POWERED WATER PUMPING

 Solar Water Pumping Storage Tank

-Adding a storage tank and increasing the size of the pumping system means that you can have excess water stored.
-DC powered submersible deep well pumps may be the best choice because they do not require large bursts of power or use the inverter at all.
 As touched on previously, DC submersible pumps only use 20% to 50% as much energy per gallon pumped as an AC centrifugal pump.
-Most of these pump very slowly and have less of a chance of depleting the water level in a slow recovery well.
-They can be powered direct by solar modules, without batteries.
-Or they can be powered by the same battery bank in an off-grid home like any DC appliance as long as the well is within about 200 feet from the house.
-These submersible pumps will not freeze or lose their prime.for continual use during the night or when it’s cloudy and the pump is off.
-The purpose of a storage tank or drinking trough is to allow a very consistent trickle flow of water constantly pumping throughout the day building up a large volume of water to supply brief periods of high water use.
+Most DC pumps operate slowly and are less likely to deplete the water level in a slow recovery well.
+DC pumps can be powered direct by solar modules, without batteries, or powered by the same battery bank in an off-grid home like any DC appliance as long as the well is within about 200 feet from the house.
+Submersible pumps cannot freeze or lose their prime like surface pumps can.
+The use of a storage tank with a DC direct pump offers more water volume for use when the sun isn’t shining.

 So, this leads to the next couple of questions to consider as you design your system.